KLYMS/TempoOS/README.md

 # My Hobby OS: A Learning Journey

-This project is a journey into the world of operating system development.
+This project is a journey into the world of operating system development, undertaken as a hobby in my spare time.
 The primary goal is to learn and understand the low-level workings of an OS, exploring how it bridges the gap between hardware and software.
 This is a learning exercise focused on implementing the core components of a modern operating system from scratch.

 ## Core Learning Objectives